 ROOT CELLAR has continued to grow from those humble beginnings and thrive into a wonderful society, active and giving back to the community.
 Listed are some of the benefits and activities enjoyed by its membership.

-* PRESERVES, the society's publication, is digitally disseminated three times a year.
+* PRESERVES, the society's journal, is published digitally three times a year.
 This periodical can be found in the holdings of more than 100 libraries throughout the United States and Canada, including the Family History Library in Salt Lake City.
 Members receive the issues as part of their membership benefits and may submit queries to be printed in the PRESERVES free of charge and as often as desired, space permitting.

 *EDUCATIONAL WORKSHOPS AND PROGRAMS include outstanding speakers on subjects such as Land, Cemetery, Military, Courthouse, Church, and Census records, and the preservation of photographs and other genealogical records and materials.